COMBINING BAYER CFA MTF Curves – II

 (2) \begin{equation*} MTF_L = 0.25 MTF_r + 0.5 MTF_g + 0.25 MTF_b \end{equation*}

-In a fully linear imaging system Luminance from the scene in cd/m^2 is supposed to be proportional to the Luminance in cd/m^2 striking the eyes of the viewer of the photograph.
+In a fully linear imaging system Luminance[5] from the scene in cd/m^2 is supposed to be proportional to the Luminance in cd/m^2 striking the eyes of the viewer of the photograph.
 In the days of black and white photography and TV that was self-evident.
-When color came of age and captured images started to be produced in standard (colorimetric) output RGB color spaces, different formulas were developed to attempt to recover the original luminance (or, inappropriately, luma) channel when unavailable:
+When color came of age and captured images started to be produced in standard (colorimetric) output RGB color spaces, different formulas were developed to attempt to recover the original luminance channel Y when unavailable:

-\begin{align*} Y_{601} &= 0.2990R + 0.5870G + 0.1140B \\ Y_{709} &= 0.2126R + 0.7152G + 0.0722B \\ Y_{2020} &= 0.2627R + 0.6780G + 0.0593B \\ \\ Y_{D610{wbraw}->XYZ_{D65}} &= 0.2616r + 0.9838g - 0.2454b \\ \end{align*}
+\begin{align*} Y'_{601} &= 0.2990R + 0.5870G + 0.1140B \\ \\ Y_{709} &= 0.2126R + 0.7152G + 0.0722B \\ Y_{AdobeRGB} &= 0.2973 R+ 0.6274G + 0.0753B \\ Y_{2020/2100} &= 0.2627R + 0.6780G + 0.0593B \\ \\ Y_{D610{wbraw}->XYZ_{D65}} &= 0.2616r + 0.9838g - 0.2454b \\ \end{align*}

-Not surpisingly the first three formulas above are the middle row of the relative RGB->XYZ_{D65}} linear matrix that converts RGB values from the given output colorimetric color space to XYZ, where Y is supposed to be proportional to Luminance.
-The last one instead, shown for comparison only, converts input white balanced and demosaiced raw rgb intensity captured by the sensor to the same XYZ space.
+Not surpisingly the first four formulas above are the middle row of the relative RGB->XYZ_{D65}} linear matrix that converts RGB values from the given output colorimetric color space to XYZ, where Y is supposed to be a proxy for Luminance.
+Depending on the application and the relative color space, variations on Y take names like luminance, luminosity, luma, lightness, brightness, value etc.

-Once the hueless, neutral edge under uniform illumination is captured and the relative raw data is white balanced, each of the four raw channels (r,g1,g2,b) is effectively gray and can be a proxy for luminance: twice the luminance, twice the mean values; half the luminance, half the mean values; and so on all across the edge profile.
+Once the neutral edge under uniform illumination is captured and the relative raw data is white balanced, each of the four raw channels (r,g_1,g_2,b) is effectively gray and can be a proxy for luminance: twice the luminance, twice the mean values; half the luminance, half the mean values; and so on all across the edge profile.

 And because the system is supposed to be linear, so it should be all the way to the output color space.
 If a pixel – any pixel, independently of its color heritage – has an intensity value of 1/10th of full scale in the white balanced raw data, it should ideally have an intensity of 1/10th of full scale in sRGB before gamma is applied.
 Ideally zero maps to zero, 100% maps to 100% and all other neutral values in between fall into place linearly.
 If a hueless subject is white balanced in the raw data with r=g1=g2=b it should be neutral in sRGB with R=G=B, and vice versa.
-Recall that the linear colorimetric RGB color image and the raw CFA image are supposed to share the same luma channel Y[4].
+Recall that the linear colorimetric RGB color image and the raw CFA image are supposed to share the same luma channel [4].

 Of course pixels sitting under the r, g or b Bayer CFA filters will have different characteristics because they are the result of physically different wavelengths and quantities of photons.
 These differences only mean different noise and spatial properties in the three planes.
 We do not care about different noise because within these limits the slanted edge method is relatively insensitive to it; and the different spatial properties are what we wish to measure.

-WB Raw = Most Accurate Grayscale Image for This
+WB Raw = A Grayscale Image

-(3) \begin{equation*} Y_{grayscale} = \text{white-balanced raw data intensity} \end{equation*}
+(4) \begin{equation*} Y_{grayscale} = \text{white-balanced raw data intensity} \end{equation*}

 3751